rednafi/fastapi-nano/README.md

 │   │       └── submod.py         # submodule of api_b package
 │   ├── core                      # this is where the configs live │   │   ├── auth.py               # authentication with OAuth2
-│   │   ├── config.py             # sample config file
+│   │   ├── config.py             # typed environment settings
 │   │   └── __init__.py           # empty init file to make the config folder a package
-│   ├── __init__.py               # empty init file to make the app folder a package │   ├── main.py                   # main file where the fastAPI() class is called
+│   ├── __init__.py               # empty init file to make the svc folder a package │   ├── main.py                   # main file where the FastAPI() class is called
 │   ├── routes                    # this is where all the routes live │   │   └── views.py              # file containing the endpoints for api_a and api_b
 │   └── tests                     # test package
-│       ├── __init__.py           # empty init file to make the tests folder a package │       ├── test_api.py           # integration testing the API responses
+│       ├── __init__.py           # empty init file to make the tests folder a package │       ├── test_apis.py          # integration testing the API responses
+│       ├── test_logger.py        # unit testing logger configuration
 │       └── test_functions.py     # unit testing the underlying functions
-├── dockerfiles                   # directory containing all the dockerfiles ├── .env                          # env file containing app variables ├── Caddyfile                     # simple reverse-proxy with caddy ├── docker-compose.yml            # docker-compose file
-├── pyproject.toml                # pep-518 compliant config file
+├── dockerfiles                   # Dockerfiles for supported Python versions ├── .env                          # env file containing app variables and Docker Python target ├── Caddyfile                     # simple reverse-proxy with caddy ├── docker-compose.yml            # docker-compose file ├── pyproject.toml                # pep-518 compliant config file